 Our guide Pintok arranged for us to visit the palace early in the morning--meaning we had a 9:45 entrance time.
 Non Tibetan visitors are required to get an appointment to visit the palace to manage the crowd control.
 So we were there at almost 3500 meters, and we had to climb hundreds of steps to get into the palace, fortunately since it was early, the sun wasn't beating down on us too hard--the skys were clear though, a nice break from the overcast cloudy/polluted air of Hangzhou.

-Potala Palace There were dozens of people climbing the stairs up at any section, most of them Chinese visitors, followed in numbers by Tibetans who often make a once in a lifetime pilgrimage to the former residence of the Dali Lama.
+There were dozens of people climbing the stairs up at any section, most of them Chinese visitors, followed in numbers by Tibetans who often make a once in a lifetime pilgrimage to the former residence of the Dali Lama.
 Of course we had to go through a security check, xray scan, metal detector, to get into the grounds.
-Tibet-2403.jpg

 Down below the palace, many people were walking around the palace as a form of devotion.
 It took us probably an hour to an hour and a half to walk up all the stairs, and then we walked around inside.